-Prerequisite: Spanish 3
+Grades 11-12 Prerequisite: Spanish 3 Weighting: 20%

 In level 4, students refine their language skills through daily discussion in Spanish.
 Readings include native literature, periodicals, and cultural dialogues.
 Composition and original oral expression are required.
 Vocabulary and grammar are expanded and reviewed when necessary.
-This course is available for dual enrollment credits through RACC.
+This course prepares students for the AP exam which may lead to college credit. (score needed depends on individual colleges)